Home Visit Fees – See Virtual Consult Pricing

 Lactation care for newborns is considered essential services during Covid-19.
 It is important to me that new parents and babies get the support they need to breastfeed, or provide breastmilk or formula to their babies.
 Breastmilk is packed full of immune support that is critical for baby, especially during this pandemic.

 I am able to offer in-home consultations, office visits, and virtual consultations depending on which works best for you.
 Each option has its risks and benefits.
 We can discuss which option would be best for you.
-I work with an intern who is training to be an IBCLC and she comes to in-home appointments.
+I work with an intern who is training to be a lactation consultant and she comes to in-home appointments.
 You always have the choice of whether she attends.
 Your safety and comfort are most important.

 Having me in your home, or coming to the clinic has inherent risks.
 I have implemented the following procedures for in-home consultations to minimize those risks to both you and me.
 Your cooperation keeps us, and my other clients safer.